 Foothill College Observatory

-Our Foothill College Observatory offers bi-weekly public programs (1st and 3rd Friday of each month, and the following Saturday mornings) that allow the public to view the wonders of the universe.
+Our Foothill College Observatory offers weekly public programs that allow the public to view the wonders of the universe.
 COVID-19 precautions are required for all visitors: full-vaccination, face mask, and outdoor queuing.

 The observatory houses a 16-inch computer-controlled Schmidt-Cassegrain reflector and a hydrogen-alpha solar telescope.